 Unlike standard Instagram accounts, business accounts can include useful information such as your business hours, phone number and location.

 Supercharge your Instagram profile

-Link your Instagram profile to your other social media accounts such as Facebook and Twitter.
+- Page – you can connect your Instagram profile to your other social profiles such as Facebook and Twitter.
 That way your Instagram posts are automatically posted to those accounts too – a great way to boost your social media reach.

 Creating Instagram marketing content

 Before you start sharing content, it’s important to understand who your target audience is and what kind of content they’re interested in.

 To do this, you can look to your existing customer persona and conduct research on Instagram to find profiles that align with that persona.

 Follow them and analyse the content they share.

 This will give you a good idea of what kind of content to share on Instagram.

 Also, pay attention to which of your posts, stories or reels get the most attention so you can start creating more similar content.